Advertisement

 Eligibility Requirements

-• You must be admitted to Yale University — financial aid is only available to students who have received and accepted an offer of admission
+• Applicants must be admitted to Yale University as aid is available to admitted students only

-• You must submit complete and accurate financial documentation — this includes income statements, tax records, and other financial evidence from your family.
-International documents are accepted and assessed using country-specific guidelines.
+• Applicants must submit complete and accurate financial documentation including income statements, tax records, and financial evidence from your home country (Yale uses country-specific assessment guidelines)

-• You must reapply for financial aid each year — aid is reviewed annually and adjusted if your family’s financial circumstances change
+• Applicants must reapply for aid annually which is adjusted each year based on your family’s circumstances

-• For doctoral programs, you must be enrolled in a PhD program at a Yale graduate school that provides standard doctoral funding packages — most do, but confirm with your specific program
+• Doctoral students must be enrolled in a Yale PhD program providing standard funding packages, confirm with your specific program

 How Yale Admissions and Aid Selection Works

-Academic distinction: Yale expects applicants to have performed at the very highest level in their secondary or undergraduate education.
-For international students, this means outstanding results in nationally recognised examinations — whether A-Levels, IB, the French Baccalauréat, Indian board examinations, the Gaokao, or any other recognised qualification.
-Yale’s admissions office has significant experience evaluating academic credentials from every major education system in the world and assesses them in their national context.
+• Yale expects top performance in the most rigorous curriculum available to you.
+For international students, this means outstanding results in nationally recognised examinations like A-Levels, IB, Baccalauréat, Indian boards, Gaokao, or equivalent.
+Yale’s admissions office has deep experience evaluating credentials from every major education system in the world.

-Financial aid assessment: Students who apply for financial aid submit the CSS Profile and other required documents to Yale’s financial aid office.
-The office calculates the expected family contribution using a detailed formula that takes into account income, assets, family size, and country-specific cost-of-living adjustments.
-The result determines how much of the cost of attendance Yale will cover through grants.
+• Students apply for aid via the CSS Profile and home country financial documentation.
+Yale’s office calculates the expected family contribution using income, assets, family size, and country-specific cost-of-living adjustments.

 How to Apply

-8. Await notification.
-Early action decisions are typically released in mid-December.
-Regular decision notifications come in late March.
-Financial aid award letters are sent alongside or shortly after admissions decisions.
+• Early action decisions arrive in mid-December; Regular Decision in late March.
+Financial aid letters accompany or closely follow admissions decisions.

 Quick Tip